roman-milk/roman-milk.github.io/rob-and-gail.md

  I called for the tab, paid it and then drove Gail home in silence.
 I walked her to her door and when she went up on her toes to kiss me I turned my head so the kiss landed on my cheek and then I turned and left.
 When I got home there was a message for me on the answering machine.
 The gallery had called to let me know that my bid on the painting Gail had liked had been accepted.

  "Great timing" I thought.
 "Just fucking great."
-Report_Story #3